jvazpa/chipnchop/README.md

 ### 🎯 Troubleshooting

-#### *
-grep: ../../parameters/test_params.txt: No such file or directory
-cp: missing destination file operand after 'chip_1.fq.gz' Try 'cp --help' for more information.
-CHIP samples directory =
-grep: ../../parameters/test_params.txt: No such file or directory
+#### * grep: ../../parameters/parameter_file.txt: No such file or directory

-cp: missing destination file operand after 'input_1.fq.gz' Try 'cp --help' for more information.
-'
+This error message comes up when the parameter file is not correctly specified or, most likely, if it the path is not FULLY specified.
+In other words, you must type the whole path, and not going back and forth with

 ##### * ChIPnCHOP doesn't read properly the parameters file